sensu/sensu-docs/content/sensu-go/6.9/operations/manage-secrets/secrets-management.md

 {{< /language-toggle >}}

 You can securely pass your PagerDuty Integration Key in Sensu checks, handlers, and mutators by referring to the `pagerduty_key` secret.

-Skip to the [add a handler][19] section, where you'll use your `pagerduty_key` secret in your handler definition.
+Continue to the [add a handler][19] section to use the `pagerduty_key` secret in your handler definition.

 ## Use CyberArk Conjur for secrets management

 This section explains how to use [CyberArk Conjur][37] as your external [secrets provider][2].

-### Create an admin account in Conjur
+Before you begin, follow the Conjur documentation to install and start the [Conjur OSS environment][38] and the [Conjur CLI][39].

-Follow the [Conjur documentation][38] to start the Conjur docker-compose stack and start the Conjur OSS environment.
+### Create a Conjur account

-In the Conjur Docker container, run the following command to create a sensu.io account and admin credentials:
+In the Conjur Docker container, run the following command to create a sensu.io account and initialize the admin user:

 {{< code shell >}}
 docker-compose exec conjur conjurctl account create sensu.io